-The Arp-scan network discovery Command is designed to map physical (MAC) addresses to logical (IP) addresses.
-The Address Resolution Protocol uses a simple message format containing one address resolution request or response.
+The Arp-scan network discovery command is designed to map physical (MAC) addresses to logical (IP) addresses.
+The Address Resolution Protocol (ARP) uses a simple message format containing one address resolution request or response.

 The size of the ARP message depends on the upper layer and lower layer address sizes, which are given by the type of networking protocol (usually IPv4) in use and the type of hardware or virtual link layer that the upper layer protocol is running on.
 The message header specifies these types, as well as the size of addresses of each.

 The message header is completed with the operation code for request (1) and reply (2).
 The payload of the packet consists of four addresses, the hardware and protocol address of the sender and receiver hosts.

 The Arp-scan command uses the Address Resolution Protocol (ARP) to identify all active network assets that may not typically be recognised by network scanning devices.

 The main purpose of the Arp-scan is to discover all the active devices within an IPv4 range, even those that are protected by a firewall that is created to hide the device’s presence.
 Whether using WIFI or ethernet, the IPv4 devices on your local-area network (LAN) are required to respond or they are unable to communicate.

 The ARP Scan (also called ARP Sweep or MAC Scanner) is a very fast ARP packet scanner that shows every active IPv4 device on your Subnet.
 Since ARP is non-routable, this type of scanner only works on the local LAN (local subnet or network segment).